-- 1) Examination (projects, assignments, papers, etc.) will be graded by all members of the Qualifying Examination Committee. - 2) All students will orally defend the written component of their examination before the entire Qualifying Examination Committee. - 3) The Qualifying Examination Committee has three potential evaluation options that include pass, fail, or conditional pass.
-Conditional pass may be used when the Committee members believe that one or more elements of the examinations were not adequate to earn a pass, but the sense of the Committee is that this may be remedied with additional work (e.g., re-writing a portion of the exam, reading and reviewing additional books or papers to address deficiencies in knowledge, or other actions the Committee feels are in the best interests of the student). - 4) Students, who have been deemed to have failed, will be given one more chance to pass the qualifying examinations.
-Students who fail to pass on the second attempt will not continue in the
+1) The exam (projects, assignments, papers, etc.) will be graded by all members of the Qualifying Examination Committee.

-Doctoral program.
-It is expected that most students will complete this requirement near the end of their second year in the program.
+- 2) All students will orally defend the written component of their exam before the entire Qualifying Examination Committee. - 3) The Qualifying Examination Committee has three potential evaluation options that include pass, fail, or conditional pass.
+Conditional Pass may be used when the Committee members believe that one or more elements of the exam were not adequate to earn a Pass, but the sense of the Committee is that this may be remedied with additional work (e.g., re-writing a portion of the exam, reading and reviewing additional books or papers to address deficiencies in knowledge, or other actions the Committee feels are in the best interests of the student). - 4) Students who have been deemed to have failed the exam, will be given one more chance to pass it.
+Students who fail to pass the exam on the second attempt will not continue in the Doctoral program. - 5) It is expected that most students will complete the Qualifying Examination near the end of their second year in the Doctoral program.